2019 Water & Sewer Rate Study

 Schedule of Public Meetings

-The TCPUD Board will be discussing the 2019 Rate Study at regularly scheduled Board meetings and a special Board meetings on July 22 at 1pm and August 6 at 9am.
-As always, our customers are encouraged to attend these public meetings.
+The TCPUD Board reviewed the 2019 Rate Study at regularly scheduled Board meetings and a special Board meetings on July 22 at 1pm and August 6 at 9am.
 All TCPUD Board meetings can also be viewed online at tcpud.org.
-Prior to adoption of a new rate structure later this year, a Public Hearing will be held on October 18, 2019, and every parcel owner impacted by any proposed rate change will be notified and invited to attend the public hearing.
+Prior to adoption of a new rate structure, a Public Hearing was held on October 18, 2019, and every parcel owner impacted by any proposed rate change will be notified and invited to attend the public hearing.

 Public Meeting Dates: